 - Xamarin.tvOS

-I have expected it for reasons I will describe below, but many developers don’t know whether Microsoft is still cares of them or leaving them behind.
+I expected it for reasons I will describe below, but many developers don’t know whether Microsoft still cares about them or is leaving them behind.

 In technical terms, this is what we have: